 If you have a project that you think would be a good candidate for peer review, tell us about it now!
 Applications will be open through Oct.
 16.

 No, it’s free for you and your newsroom.
 OpenNews will pay a small thank-you stipend to your coach.

 No, we have a privacy agreement in place, and all sessions are one-on-one.

 How much time will this take?

-We anticipate an hour or two, spread across emails and/or calls based on what works best for your project and the questions you have.
+We anticipate a couple hours spread across emails and/or calls, based on what works best for your project and the questions you have.

 What can’t this program help me with?